 The Erasmus+ Traineeship is only open for research placements, provided the student can find a suitable academic supervisor independently.

-Students seeking hospital placements should apply to the Clinical Electives Placement programme run by the GKT School of Medical Education.
-The Clinical Electives Placement is independent of the Erasmus+ Traineeship and we cannot facilitate students looking to do a clinical placement under Erasmus+.
+Students seeking hospital placements should apply for Medicine to the Clinical Electives Placement programme run by the GKT School of Medical Education or for Psychiatry/Mental Health to the Clinical Electives Placement run by the IoPPN.
+The Clinical Electives Placements are independent of the Erasmus+ Traineeship and we cannot facilitate students looking to do a clinical placement under Erasmus+.

-PhD students without EEA citizenship may apply to the Visiting Researchers scheme.
+PhD students from Universities outside Erasmus+ may apply to the Visiting Researchers scheme.

 Traineeship length and start date